 The Winner Is: Webflow

 This was really a tough one.
-Both platforms have outstanding features, but we had to go for Webflow simply because its features are more powerful and allow more customization when building websites.
+Both platforms have outstanding features, but I had to go for Webflow simply because its features are more powerful and allow more customization when building websites.

 The Winner Is: Webflow

-Wix vs Webflow: Which Tool Offers More Templates?
+Wix vs Webflow: Which Builder Offers Better Templates?

-As one of the Enterprise Partners for Webflow, Flow Ninja often contributes with new templates.
+As one of the Enterprise Partners for Webflow, Flow Ninja sometimes contributes with templates.
 So far, we’ve created 17+ great templates, so feel free to check them out if you want to speed up your website-building process.

 The Winner Is: Webflow